17 Dec Entrepreneurial role models in stories – the impact

 Knowing exactly what we want without knowing how we can get it is frustrating.
 We must both inspire and empower our children to achieve – neither one is sufficient on its own.

-Entrepreneurs are the eternal optimists (statistically and empirically) and the successful ones can look back on their achievements with hindsight, i.e. “I knew I was going to do this and that, I made all the right decisions, I worked really hard to achieve things.”
+Entrepreneurs are eternal optimists and the successful ones can look back on their achievements with hindsight, i.e. “I knew I was going to do this and that, I made all the right decisions, I worked really hard to achieve things.”
 Whilst all of this may be true, there are also people who will say the exact same things whose businesses have failed – you won’t ever hear their story.
-Remember that around 80% of businesses fail within 18 months, or so, of operation.
+This is survivorship bias.
+Remember that around 80% of businesses fail within 18 months.

-Once we focus solely on the outcome or result of a process, rather than the process itself, we lose our integrity – this goes for anything we do in life.
+Once we focus solely on the outcome of a process, rather than the process itself, we lose our integrity – this goes for anything we do in life.

-The main issue is that we have to inspire and empower children, not just dangle the carrot!
-What this study shows is that inspiring children does not have to come from successful businesspeople’s stories but from characters they can relate to who show the traits required and have given it a go.
+The main issue is that we have to inspire and empower children, not just dangle a carrot of wealth and success.
+What the above study shows is that inspiring children does not have to come from successful businesspeople’s stories but from characters they can relate to who show the traits required and have given it a go.
 It’s clear that all they need is a good entrepreneurial role model.